bachya/simplisafe-python/docs/usage.rst

     asyncio.run(main())

-This will create an object that is in a "pending" state, meaning that it now awaits two-factor authentication.
+This process creates an object in a "pending" state, which now awaits two-factor authentication.
 You can find the type of two-factor authentication by looking at the ``auth_state`` property:

 .. code:: python